lafrech/qbirthday/README.rst

 Installation
 ============

-Either as root or in a Python3 virtual environment:
+Either as root or in a Python virtual environment:
 ::

     $ pip install qbirthday